cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/ReadMe_CMRA.md

 - install the local ROS 2 packages in gz_ws/src
 - make launch files like ros2 launch move_blueboat launch_robot_simulation.launch.py work
 - place built outputs into gz_ws/install, which is then sourced
-- place libraries into locations referenced by gazebo_exports.sh, such as $HOME/gz_ws/install/lib
+- place libraries into locations referenced by gazebo_exports.sh
 1. In <b>T1</b> navigate to the `gz_ws` folder
    ```bash
    cd ../gz_ws